 - Batter Thickness: The batter should be thick and scoopable — not runny and not dry or extra thick like bread dough.
 If the batter is too runny, add flour, a tablespoon at a time until correct consistency.
 If batter is dry or too thick, add milk, a tablespoon at a time until correct consistency.

 - Nutrition Facts: The nutrition facts provided below are estimates.
-We have used the USDA Supertracker recipe calculator to calculate approximate values.
-We assumed reduced fat milk.
+We have used the USDA database to calculate approximate values.
+We assumed reduced-fat milk.

 If you make this recipe, snap a photo and hashtag it #inspiredtaste — We love to see your creations on Instagram and Facebook!
 Find us: @inspiredtaste

 So yummy!
 Had to use up some over ripe peaches so tried this quick recipe!
 Love!!!